Courtney Schulhoff

-Courtney Christine Schulhoff (born December 27, 1987 in Washington, D.C.) is an American prisoner who was convicted in the bludgeoning death of her father in his Altamonte Springs, Florida apartment when she was 16 years old.
+Courtney Christine Schulhoff (born December 27, 1987) is an American prisoner who was convicted of the bludgeoning death of her father in his Altamonte Springs, Florida apartment when she was 16 years old.
 She was convicted of first-degree murder and was sentenced to life without the possibility of parole in September 2006.
 In March 2017, Schulhoff was given a reduced sentence of 40 years.

 Background

 Courtney Schulhoff lived in Altamonte Springs, Florida with her father after her parents divorced.
 She attended Lyman High School, but had dropped out and was pursuing her GED.
 Before dropping out of school, 15-year-old Schulhoff began dating Michael Morin, a man whom she had met at a dog race track across the street from her high school.
 Morin, who was five years Schulhoff's senior, was on probation for car theft after stealing his father's car.
 Schulhoff's father did not approve of their relationship but the couple continued to date.
 They would often hang out at a local gas station where Schulhoff reportedly told Morin that her father physically abused her regularly.